 Every pupil is assigned to a tutor group led by a Team Tutor.
 Team Tutors parents’ are regularly updated on any issues that are preventing their son or daughter from learning.
 They take particular care during the transition from secondary school to the sixth form.
 Team Tutors run a detailed tutorial programme that is designed to help pupils to focus on their learning and university preparation.

 The Student Progress Team is responsible for ensuring the well-being of pupils.
-It comprises Team Tutors for each tutor group, a dedicated Student Progress Leader, a Learning Mentor and the Post 16 Director.
+It comprises Team Tutors for each tutor group, a dedicated Student Progress Leader and a Learning Mentor.

 For pupils with additional needs, those going through some sort of distress (e.g. after a bereavement) or those where there are attendance or behaviour issues, the academy provides intensive support to make sure they get the help and support they need to succeed in their learning.